Cat ownership and complaints

 If your cat is found wandering from your property and/or is impounded, you may receive a Council fine and be required to pay an impound release fee.

-Feral cats (Felis catus) are cats which have never been domesticated and are truly wild animals.
+Feral cats (Felis catus) have never been domesticated - they are truly wild animals.
 These cats will have nothing to do with humans and have no reliance on humans for food or shelter.
-They live in the wild (at least 2-3kms from habitation), killing wildlife and scavenging for food.
+They live in the wild, killing wildlife and scavenging for food.

 Feral cats can carry infectious diseases which can be transmitted to native animals, domestic livestock and humans.
 They are a serious threat to the survival of endangered native animal species.

 Feral cats are classified as a restricted invasive species due to the significant impact they have on the environment.
 It is the responsibility of landholders to control restricted invasive animals on their property.

 Stray cats are usually cats which have at some stage been domestic pets but for some reason have had to fend for themselves, whether they have become lost or been abandoned.

 If you are experiencing problems with domestic or stray cats on your property you should contact a licensed pest control operator or alternatively refer to council's cat trap hire service.

 Cat traps are available for residents experiencing problems with wandering or nuisance cats on private property at no charge.
 Wait time for traps is dependent upon demand.
 To arrange hire of a cat trap contact Council.